Symphony No. 1 (Strauss)

 Richard Strauss composed his Symphony No. 1 in D minor (TrV 94) in 1880 when he was just 16 years old.
 It consists of four movements, and lasts about 34 minutes.
 Although Strauss did not give a number to the symphony, it is often referred to as his First Symphony.
 It was premiered on 30 March 1881 at the Munich Academy of Music under the baton of Hermann Levi.

 Composition history

 Strauss completed his musical studies with his composition teacher, Friedrich Wilhelm Meyer, in February 1880 (he was a conductor and had been hired as a private teacher by Richard's father Franz Strauss since 1875).
+By the age of 18, Strauss had composed nearly 150 works.
 Strauss wrote the symphony whilst attending school, from 12 March to 12 June 1880.
 He wrote to his mother "I'm getting on all right at school, the symphony is making jolly good progress, all four movements are finished now.
 I've scored the Scherzo and almost all of the first movement".
 The four movements are: